Other sections in Masters:

 Average class size

-Discover the topics you will study on the MSc Entrepreneurship, Innovation and Practice.
+Discover the topics you will study on the MSc Entrepreneurship and Innovation.

 This module is concerned with the critical choices that organisations face in order to survive and gain sustainable competitive advantage in an international environment with rapid economic, regulatory and technological changes.
 To understand and critically evaluate these choices and their strategic dimension requires analysis of the environment in which multinational enterprises operate as well as the creation of know-how value at a business and corporate level.